Fan Cars (Ground Effect)

 Introduced in 1970, it was the first car to use a fan for ground effect.
 This Can-Am racing car was equipped with two rear fans powered by a separate two-cylinder snowmobile engine.
 However, this car was short-lived, as other competitors protested for having a movable aerodynamic device and that the system blew dust and rocks at other competitors.

 The McLaren F1 held the record for fastest naturally aspirated production car in the world for 24 years.
-This car features no fixed wing to produce downforce, instead it uses two electric Kevlar fans to decrease the pressure under the car, that in addition to a three-part rear diffuser, generates downforce.
+This car features no fixed wing to produce downforce.
+Instead, it uses two electric Kevlar fans to decrease the pressure under the car, which, in addition to a three-part rear diffuser, generates downforce.

 Designed by Gordon Murray, the Brabham BT46B was the only F1 car to use a fan to generate downforce.
 However, the rules at the time prohibited an auxiliary engine, so instead of using a separate engine like the Chaparral 2J, the fan was operated by the transmission.
 It was also prohibited to have a movable aerodynamic device, but as over 50% of the fan’s flow was designed to cool the engine, officials were told that its primary function was to cool a radiator placed above the engine.

-Nevertheless, opposing teams threatened to pull out of the Formula One Constructor’s Association, if the car was not deemed illegal.
+Nevertheless, opposing teams threatened to pull out of the Formula One Constructor’s Association if the car was not deemed illegal.
 Also, other drivers complained about being hit by debris and gravel from the fan.
-After entering just one Grand Prix, the team voluntarily withdrawn the car.
+After entering just one Grand Prix, the team voluntarily withdrew the car.

 The McMurtry Spéirling is a prototype electric car developed by McMurtry Automotive.
 This 1,000 hp car has two fans that provide 2,000 kg of downforce.
 The manufacturer claims it can do zero to 300 km/h in 9 seconds.
 In 2022, it achieved a new record time of 39.08 seconds in the Goodwood Festival of Speed hillclimb.